guptaloop/Ravenhood/README.md

 # README

-Production README coming soon!
+## 0. Production README

-things to fix:

-- refactor CSS - repetitive, a lot of code -- use vars?
+## 1. CSS / Styling
-	-- get the DIN PRO font
+* get the DIN PRO font
-- re-style splash, login pages (buttons, font, etc)
+* re-style splash, login pages (buttons, font, etc)
-- refactor Component structure
-- the cursor over a watchlist item doesn't stay as 'pointer'

-- fix the Stock Page when not logged in -- nav bar and order form
-- line up price chart on stock show with the order form (about section below)
+* line up price chart on stock show with the order form (about section below)
+* seed database with 20+ companies

+## 2. UI Fixes
+* fix the Stock Page when not logged in -- nav bar and order form
+* routes / SPA -- reloading, lifecycle methods
+* set up a custom domain
-- fix the NaN issue when shares cell is empty in order form
+* fix the NaN issue when shares cell is empty in order form
+* the cursor over a watchlist item doesn't stay as 'pointer'

+## 3. Refactor
+* CSS - repetitive, a lot of code -- use vars?
+* refactor Component structure - price charts